 After Arafat died in November 2004, the PA in January 2005 held its second-ever presidential election, which had been repeatedly postponed; the first voting for president and the Palestinian Legislative Council (PLC) had taken place in 1996.
 Mahmoud Abbas of Arafat’s Fatah faction won the 2005 contest with 62 percent of the vote.
 In subsequent municipal voting in Gaza, the Islamist group Hamas won 77 out of 118 seats in 10 districts, to Fatah’s 26 seats.
 Each group accused the other of fraud, and there was some election-related violence.

-In February 2005, Abbas and Israeli prime minister Ariel Sharon agreed on a formal truce that lasted through June 2006.
-In August 2005, Israel unilaterally “disengaged” from Gaza, withdrawing all settlers and military personnel.
+In 2005, Israel unilaterally “disengaged” from Gaza, withdrawing all settlers and military personnel.
 However, it retained control of the territory’s airspace, its coastline, and most of its land border, including the passage of goods and people.

-In June 2006, in response to the killing of eight Palestinian civilians by an artillery shell, Hamas declared an end to the 2005 truce and accelerated the firing of Qassam rockets at Israel from Gaza.
-The source of the artillery fire remained in dispute.
+In June 2006, in response to the killing of eight Palestinian civilians by an artillery shell (the source of which was disputed), Hamas declared an end to a 2005 truce with Israel and accelerated the firing of Qassam rockets at Israel from Gaza.
 Hamas and other militant groups subsequently carried out a raid near Gaza, killing two IDF soldiers and capturing a third, Corporal Gilad Shalit.
 Israel responded by invading Gaza, where the IDF destroyed Qassam launchers and ammunition sites but failed to locate Shalit.
 The fighting killed dozens of civilians.

-War erupted between Hamas and Israeli forces in December 2008, after the truce expired and Hamas ramped up its rocket bombardment of Israeli towns near the Gaza border.
+War erupted between Hamas and Israeli forces in December 2008 after the truce expired and Hamas ramped up its rocket bombardment of Israeli towns near the Gaza border.
 The IDF launched near-daily air strikes and an almost three-week ground invasion of the Gaza Strip.
-Israel declared a unilateral ceasefire in late January 2009, and Hamas soon did the same.
+Israel declared a unilateral cease-fire in late January 2009, and Hamas soon did the same.
 During the conflict, Israeli forces damaged or destroyed large portions of Gaza’s military, government, and civilian infrastructure.
 According to the United Nations, some 50,000 homes, 800 industrial properties, 200 schools, and 39 mosques or churches were damaged or destroyed.
-For its part, Hamas launched over 700 rockets and mortars into Israeli civilian areas, often from civilian areas in Gaza.
-Tens of thousands of Gazans were left homeless by the fighting, and shortages of water, food, and medicine were acute.
+For its part, Hamas launched over 700 rockets and mortar shells into Israeli civilian areas, often from civilian areas in Gaza.
 While the Palestinian Centre for Human Rights reported that 1,434 Palestinians were killed, including 960 noncombatants, the IDF reported that 1,166 Palestinians were killed, including 295 to 460 noncombatants.
 Thirteen Israelis were killed, including three noncombatants.

 Israel tightened its blockade of Gaza during the war, allowing only humanitarian goods into the territory.
-Following the ceasefire, the restrictions were eased somewhat to allow the transfer of other authorized goods, as well as international aid workers and individuals with specified medical and humanitarian needs.
+Following the cease-fire, the restrictions were eased somewhat to allow the transfer of a limited number of authorized goods, as well as international aid workers and individuals with specified medical and humanitarian needs.
 Gaza’s Rafah border crossing with Egypt opened on an ad hoc basis.

 Residents of Gaza were never granted citizenship by either Egypt or Israel, and are mostly citizens of the Palestinian Authority (PA).
 The current Hamas-controlled government in the territory claims to be the legitimate leadership of the PA.
 However, the authority—a quasi-sovereign entity created by the 1993 Oslo Accords—is effectively fractured, and the Hamas government implements PA law selectively.

-Whereas previous editions of Freedom in the World featured one report for Israeli-occupied portions of the West Bank and Gaza Strip and another for Palestinian-administered portions, the present edition divides the territories based on geography, with one report for the West Bank and another for the Gaza Strip.
+Whereas past editions of Freedom in the World featured one report for Israeli-occupied portions of the West Bank and Gaza Strip and another for Palestinian-administered portions, the latest two editions divide the territories based on geography, with one report for the West Bank and another for the Gaza Strip.
 As in previous years, Israel is examined in a separate report.